chipsalliance/f4pga-examples/projf-makefiles/hello/hello-arty/A/README.rst

 ===============

 This design allows you to turn the first led on the arty board on and off by toggling switch 0.
-To build this design run the following command in the main symbiflow directory:
+To build this design run the following command in the main f4pga directory:

 .. code-block:: bash
    :name: hello-arty-a